“To live is the rarest thing in the world. Most people exist, that is all.” -Oscar Wilde

 As evidenced by Oscar Wilde (1860’s), the apathetic individual is nothing new; Plato warned against it, Oscar Wilde mentioned it, Walter Mitty lived it, Peter Gibbons broke free from it–forever, people have been lackadaisical, uninterested, merely sheep, dragging their feet and trudging through only the necessary events to survive (eating, drinking, breathing, working).

 When I look around my own world, it appears that not much has changed.
 People still drive routinely.
 They show up to classes, meetings, events, mechanically.
 Conversations are often stifled, shallow, unexciting.
 They like movies, only for the bright colors and loud sounds that appear.
-If the weather is anything other than mild–too hot, or too cold–they want to stay inside.
-They think they should invest in a dog, but only because that is what everyone else is doing.

-Maybe I’m just being cynical.
-Maybe people are having way more exciting lives than I allow myself to observe.
 It could be that, like Walter Mitty, people are just having incredible internal, exciting experiences that we cannot be privy to; the song coming through those headphones might be taking that person to an exhilarating place; the blank stare may actually be regression to a stellar memory; the non participation in the conversation could just be politeness and tact.